 Some resources for service members with disabilities include:

-- The Uniformed Services Employment and Reemployment Rights Act.
-The USERRA says employers have to make reasonable efforts to help employees coming back to work become qualified for either the job they would have had if they hadn't left for military duty, or another similar job.
+- The Uniformed Services Employment and Reemployment Rights Act Vets Fact Sheet 3 – outlines job rights for veterans and Reserve component members.
+A key item covered is that employers have to make reasonable efforts to help employees coming back to work become qualified for either the job they would have had if they hadn’t left for military duty, or another similar job.

-- A Guide to Disability Rights Laws.
-This document explains the other federal disability rights laws that cover housing, air travel, telephone use and federal programs.
+- A Guide to Disability Rights Laws – explains the federal disability rights laws that cover housing, air travel, telephone use and federal programs.

-- Independent living centers.The centers provide information about benefit programs and other services for people with disabilities.
-Find out how to contact your local center by calling 800-949-4232.
+- Independent living centers – provide information about benefit programs and other services for people with disabilities.
+Learn about getting started, and connecting with specific programs or services.